Business Compliance10 min read30 April 2026

 Step 1: Log In to BizFile+

-Go to bizfile.gov.sg and log in using Singpass or CorpPass.
+Head to bizfile.gov.sg and log in via Singpass or CorpPass.
 Select your company from the dashboard.

 Step 2: Navigate to Annual Filing

-From the main menu, navigate to "Filing" and then select "Annual Return".
-The system will show your company's filing history and the current filing period.
+From the main menu, go to "Filing" then "Annual Return".
+The system displays your filing history and current period.

 Step 3: Confirm Company Information